Table of Contents

-- Cytoplasmic communication between two cells, without involvement of an extracellular fluid.
+- This is the process of cytoplasmic communication between two cells, without involvement of an extracellular fluid.
 The connexin proteins form a cylindrical structure between the lateral surfaces of two adjacent cells.
-This cylindrical structure with pore is called connexon.
-Connexon can open or close in response to a certain signal.
+This cylindrical structure with pore is called the connexon.
+Connexons can open or close in response to certain signals.

 Receptor-ligand complex formation leads to an intracellular response.

-Cell membrane has specific proteins present on its surface.
-These proteins have a three dimensional structure which gives them a unique binding site.
-They are known as cell surface receptors and are only complementary in shape to certain molecules called ligand.
-When ligand binds to its cell surface protein, a response is produced.
+The cell membrane has specific proteins present on its surface.
+These proteins have a three-dimensional structure, which gives them a unique binding site.
+They are known as cell surface receptors and are only complementary in shape to certain molecules called ligands.
+When a ligand binds to its cell surface protein, a response is produced.

 Modes of Communication Between Cells